American Dance Guild

 The American Dance Guild (A.D.G.) was founded in 1956, as the Dance Teachers' Guild by twelve dance teachers in New York City to promote the art of dance in the United States by educating the American public and by maintaining standards of teaching.

 History

-After and annual conference on teaching children creatively, 12 dance teachers felt the event should occur more than once a year.
+After an annual conference on teaching children creatively, 12 dance teachers felt the event should occur more than once a year.
 The conference had provided teachers with a way to share ideas, problems and resources.
 The group began meeting, and discussed the need to develop standards for teaching modern dance and ballet, and the need to educate the public about dance.
 The guild grew, as chapters were established in Manhattan, Queens, Long Island, and Brooklyn in New York, and soon moving on to New Jersey and Pennsylvania.
 As the Guild grew it welcomed dance professionals other than teachers, including performers, choreographers, accompanists, therapists, writers, historians, and critics.